ammoseek/asblog/src/posts/09-12-2022-shipping-score/index.md

 ![New shipping score meters](./shipping-meters.png)

 The **F** "score" represents free shipping.
-The other scores go from 10 down to 1 with 10 (green) representing the lowest cost shipping and 1 (red) representing the highest.
+The other scores go from 10 down to 1 with 10 (green) representing the best shipping costs and 1 (red) representing the worst shipping costs.
 In addition, if the product ships free under certain conditions, it will be represented with a CF next to the meter.
 For example:

 ![Conditionally Free](./cf-meter.png)